mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 - To **block** an IP using a Custom Rule, add it to [this file](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-custom-rules.tf).
 - To **throttle** an IP using a Rate Limit rule, add it to this [file](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-rate-limits-waf-and-rules.tf)

+Please leave the appropriate incident or issue number, and information about when the rule can be deleted, in the rule description.

 Work with an IMOC or peer to validate the change is reasonable and correct.